TheAssassin/better-etcher/README.md

-Etcher
+Codename better-etcher
 ======

 > Flash OS images to SD cards & USB drives, safely and easily.

-Etcher is a powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.
+Codename better-etcher is a powerful OS image flasher built with web technologies to ensure flashing an SDCard or USB drive is a pleasant and safe experience.
 It protects you from accidentally writing to your hard-drives, ensures every byte of data was written correctly and much more.